 - a.
-For Research & Statistics III-VII the PhD candidate will meet weekly.
-In addition, candidates will meet with their research guidance committee (RGC) members a minimum of four times a year; however, there is no maximum number.
-The student will keep a log of these and all meetings.
-Many past PhD graduates report the benefits of meeting with the RGC on a much more frequent basis especially during certain periods in the program (e.g., prior to oral defenses) when candidates will find it necessary to meet on a more frequent basis.
-Significant hiatuses will not be allowed with an approved Leave of Absence. - b.
-Meeting logs of meetings during Research & Statistics III-VII will be generated by the student/candidate and archived by the dissertation chair. - c.
+For Research & Statistics IIIA, IIIB, IV, and V the PhD candidate and her/his research guidance committee members will meet a minimum of four times a year; however, there is no maximum number.
+The student will keep a log of these meetings.
+Many past PhD graduates report the benefits of meeting with the RGC on a much more frequent basis especially during certain periods in the program (e.g., prior to oral defenses) when candidates will find it necessary to meet with their RGC on a more frequent basis.
+Significant hiatuses will not typically be allowed. - b.
+Meeting logs of meetings during Research & Statistics IIIA, IIIB, IV, and V will also serve as components of the Annual Student Review Progress Reports.
 Students failing to demonstrate progress towards completion of their dissertation will receive an unsatisfactory grade for that quarter's research and statistics class.
-The candidate can only carry an "In Progress (IP)" grade in a research and statistics course for a maximum of 5 quarters, after which the Dissertation Chair will enter an unsatisfactory grade.
+The candidate can only carry an "In Progress (IP)" grade in a research and statistics course for a maximum of 5 quarters, after which the dissertation chair will enter an unsatisfactory grade.
 The student may re-register for the class at a tutorial rate for one additional quarter.
-If the candidate should fail to complete the course at this time the candidate will meet with the PT Graduate Committee.
+If the candidate should fail to complete the course at this time the candidate will meet with the Graduate Committee and/or the SAHP Graduate Council.